Vaccination During Pregnancy

 dTaP — Fever, soreness, and swelling at the injection site

 Measles, Mumps, Rubella (MMR) — Non-contagious rash, swelling of neck glands and cheeks, pain and stiffness of joints one to two weeks after vaccination

 Varicella — Fever, soreness or redness at injection site, rash or small bumps up to three weeks after vaccination

 Inactivated Polio Vaccine (IPV) — Redness, discomfort at injection site

 What if I never had chicken pox?

 If you have ever had chicken pox, you are immune.
-If you haven’t, you may still be immune.
+If you haven't, you may still be immune.
 A blood test can make this determination.
-If you are non-immune and are exposed to active chicken pox, you need to call office for direction.
+If you are not immune and are exposed to active chicken pox, you need to call your doctor for advice.

 Can't find the health information you’re looking for?